boniilloo/FQ-Source-Cybersecurity-20251202/IA-01_Data_Usage_for_Training.md

 ### 7.1.
 Strengths

+✅ **No Internal Model Training**: The platform does not train AI models internally, eliminating the risk of using client data for internal model training

+✅ **Prompt Tuning Only**: The platform only performs prompt tuning (prompt engineering) to optimize interactions with pre-trained models, which does not require training data

+✅ **Formal DPA with OpenAI**: A comprehensive Data Processing Agreement is in place with OpenAI that explicitly prohibits the use of Customer Data for model training

+✅ **Clear Data Usage Restrictions**: The DPA establishes that OpenAI can only use deidentified, anonymized, and/or aggregated data (that is no longer Personal Data) to improve systems and services

-✅ **Strong Encryption**: The platform implements robust encryption (AES-256-GCM) for sensitive data at rest ✅ **Secure Transmission**: All data is transmitted over encrypted channels (WSS/TLS) ✅ **Authentication**: Proper authentication mechanisms (JWT) are used for service access ✅ **Data Classification**: The platform has clear data classification and encryption policies ✅ **Transparent Architecture**: The use of external services is clearly documented in the codebase
+✅ **Strong Encryption**: The platform implements robust encryption (AES-256-GCM) for sensitive data at rest

+✅ **Secure Transmission**: All data is transmitted over encrypted channels (WSS/TLS)

+✅ **Authentication**: Proper authentication mechanisms (JWT) are used for service access

+✅ **Data Classification**: The platform has clear data classification and encryption policies

+✅ **Transparent Architecture**: The use of external services is clearly documented in the codebase

 ### 7.2.
 Recommendations

-1. **Configure OpenAI Data Usage Controls**:
-   - Verify that external WebSocket services are configured to disable training data usage
-   - Implement explicit API parameters (e.g., `training_data_opt_out`) if available
-   - Document the configuration in the codebase or deployment documentation

-2. **Establish Service Agreements**:
+1. **Maintain DPA Compliance**:
+   - Regularly review the DPA to ensure continued compliance with its terms
-   - Review agreements with Railway-hosted services to ensure they comply with data usage restrictions
+   - Monitor OpenAI's compliance with DPA restrictions on data usage
-   - Verify that these services are configured to prevent OpenAI from using client data for training
-   - Consider enterprise agreements with OpenAI if direct API access is established

-3. **Document Data Usage Policies**:
+   - Document any changes to the DPA or service agreements

+2. **Document Internal Practices**:
-   - Create explicit documentation about data usage policies for AI services
+   - Create explicit documentation about the platform's approach to AI model usage
-   - Include information about how client data is handled by third-party services
-   - Document any agreements or configurations that prevent training data usage
+   - Document that the platform only performs prompt tuning, not model training

-4. **Implement Monitoring**:
-   - Add logging/monitoring to track data sent to AI services
+   - Include information about the DPA and its restrictions in internal documentation

+3. **Monitor Third-Party Services**:
+   - Ensure Railway-hosted services comply with DPA requirements
+   - Verify that external services do not perform any model training operations
    - Implement audit trails for AI service interactions

+4. **Regular DPA Reviews**:
+   - Conduct periodic reviews of the DPA to ensure it remains current with OpenAI's services
-   - Monitor for any changes in data usage policies
+   - Monitor OpenAI's Subprocessor List for changes that might affect data processing

-5. **Consider Direct API Access**:
-   - Evaluate moving to direct OpenAI API access (with proper configuration) instead of external services
-   - This would provide direct control over data usage settings
+   - Stay informed about updates to OpenAI's data usage policies

+5. **Internal Policy Documentation**:
-   - Would enable explicit configuration of training data opt-out
+   - Document the platform's policy of not training models internally

-6. **Review Third-Party Service Security**:
-   - Conduct security reviews of Railway-hosted services
-   - Verify their compliance with data protection requirements
-   - Ensure they have proper data usage controls in place
+   - Create clear guidelines for developers about prompt tuning vs. model training
+   - Ensure all team members understand the distinction between prompt engineering and model training

 ---